 Man in the High Castle (2015- ) – Adaptation.
 An Amazon Original that explores the question: ‘What if the Allied Powers lost WWII?’
 Japanese are amoral antagonists, and they’ve taken over the West Coast (Yellow Peril).
 Very sly way of peddling Yellow Peril, as this is an adaptation of 60’s novel.
 But why adapt it?
 Now?
 Because focus groups ate up Yellow Peril.
 The source material itself reeks of white fragility.
 Why would the Japanese ever wastes resources maintaining an American colony.
 Pathetic.

 Features a misogynistic Asian man who don’t value his daughter as much as his son and commits suicide, an emasculated Asian men getting beat up by his sister, and is lazy and also embezzles money, and the Asian sister who falls for the sins of the father and brother.
 Very reminiscent of the family dynamic of Heroes and the games XCOM 2 and Horizon Zero Dawn.
 Read more at Kulture.
 Brought to you by Netflix.

 Evil Asian father who indirectly causes her daughter to die.
 Inhuman in every way and develops dangerous virus.

 Supergirl (2015- ) – Asian men work under white female boss (cross-racial emasculation).

 Zoo (2015- ) – Asian male animal hunter.
 IRL, Asian men aren’t the ones killing game for fun.

 The Originals (2013- ) – Asian men either attack white woman, are killed by white men, killed by white woman, manipulated, or evil (source).
 Other Asian men are henchmen (source).
+Update: Another Asian male (witch) killed (source).
 Show has a weird fascination with hating on Asian men.

 Black Mirror (2011- )

 “Black Mirror: White Christmas”?
 More like “Yellow Peril.”
 White man gets “his” woman stolen by a lying Asian man.

 This is not the only Yellow Peril episode.
 See “The Entire History of You” (according to these writers, millionaire perverts had to be Chinese) and “Playtest.”
-Along with shitty portrayals in “Nosedive” (otaku bus) and “Hated in the Nation.”
+Along with negative portrayals in “Nosedive” (Asian male otaku mocked) and “Hated in the Nation.”

 Lmao.
 6/13 eps, basically half the show.